How might UF Faculty and Students Utilize Generative AI?

 The Tech Byte webinar titled AI Prompt Cookbook: Generative AI Recipes Designed to Enhance Teaching presented many ideas on ways to use generative AI to support teaching.
 The recording (54:09) and the accompanying “cookbook” of ideas are both available for viewing.
 The CITT Tech Byte page also has links to future and past Tech Byte events.

-While powerful, ChatGPT does have limitations on its abilities.
+While powerful, generative AI powered by large language models (LLMs) do have limitations on its abilities.

-- Overly Confident: ChatGPT is extremely confident in the phrasing of its answers to questions.
-The text generated by ChatGPT often does not acknowledge other potential answers that may be more correct, and little no indication is given to the “probability” that the answer provided is the best answer.
-Using ChatGPT to answer research questions can lead to inaccurate conclusions.
-For example, ChatGPT will readily justify incorrect assertions when asked to do so, even if the assertions are false.
-All facts provided by ChatGPT should be independently verified.
+- Overly Confident: AI tools powered by large language models (LLMs) are often extremely confident in the phrasing of answers to questions.
+The text generated by LLMs often does not acknowledge other potential answers that may be more correct, and little or no indication is given to the “probability” that the answer provided is the best answer.
+Using LLMs to answer research questions can lead to inaccurate conclusions.
+For example, AI will possibly assert false information or claim to have gotten information from non-existent sources, a phenomenon sometimes called “hallucinations”.
+All facts provided by generative AI should be independently verified.

 - Potentially Biased or Inaccurate: The training for this model is sourced on a vast amount of text on the internet, but this data might suffer from biases or contain inaccuracies that will be replicated because of the prevalence of those patterns on the internet.

-- Lack of References: ChatGPT is often not able to analyze specific works or provide relevant references for its answers.
-In addition, ChatGPT can sometimes generate fictional references when asked to justify its responses.
+- Lack of References: LLMs are often not able to analyze specific works or provide relevant references for its answers.
+In addition, generative AI can sometimes create fictional references when asked to justify its responses.

 Taking Generative AI into Account when Designing Assessments